 ✅ Have you addressed likely barriers (time, comfort, urgency)?

-✅ Is the educational link optional and placed after the CTA?
+✅ Is the educational link optional and placed after the booking link?

 ✅ Are patient response options clear and limited to 2–3?